rizac/gfzreport/gfzreport/templates/annual/sphinx/report.rst

     http://www.python.org/

-    Hyperlink with substitution text: point to the same url as above but render 'Python' as text:
+    Hyperlink with substitution text: point to the same url as above but display 'Python' in the built document:

     `Python <http://www.python.org/>`_

     Hyperlink with substitution text, if it has to be referenced more than once.
-    Define the hyperlink as follows (note that the line below is NOT rendered but is NOT a comment):
+    Define the hyperlink as follows:

     .. _Wikipedia: https://www.wikipedia.org/